zinzy/zinzy.website-v3/content/page/Biography.md

 ---
 title: Biography
 description: "Zinzy: the Lifetime movie "
+draft: true
 layout: page
 ---

 I'm a life-long student, an Internet diarist, an amateur musician, a loving partner and dog mother, and subversively privileged human.
 A professional albeit boring tagline would be:

-[Senior Product Designer](/work) of 17 years who deploys skills in research, design, strategy, and leadership to demonstrate that taking care of users is good for business.
+[Senior Product Designer](/work/) of 17 years who deploys skills in research, design, strategy, and leadership to demonstrate that taking care of users is good for business.

 I like to think there's more to life than that.